plrthink/electron-accelerator/readme.md

---authors-name             application author           [default: "human"] --application-description  a short description          [default: ""] --repository-url           a git url                    [default: ""] --setup-windows-releases   set up windows releases now  [default: false] --debug                    debug output                 [default: false]
+--authors-name             application author           [default: "human"] --application-description  a short description          [default: ""] --repository-url           a git url                    [default: ""] --debug                    debug output                 [default: false]

-squirrel-s3-bucket           the bucket name where a windows installer can be uploaded squirrel-s3-bucket-prefix    the bucket prefix squirrel-windows-update-url  the url that the windows installer will update from

 ```